Last updated Aug 16, 2023

 Support

 If the installation script fails on installing Helm release or any other reason, collect the logs, zip and share to community Slack #data-center-app-performance-toolkit channel.
 For instructions on how to collect detailed logs, see Collect detailed k8s logs.
+For failed cluster uninstall use Force terminate command.

-In case of the above problem or any other technical questions, issues with DC Apps Performance Toolkit, contact us for support in the community Slack #data-center-app-performance-toolkit channel.
+In case of any technical questions or issues with DC Apps Performance Toolkit, contact us for support in the community Slack #data-center-app-performance-toolkit channel.

 Rate this page: